 SAMPLE BREAKOUT SESSIONS

-How to Keep Your Novel on Track
+Anatomy of a Scene: How to Keep Your story on Track

-Although your novel is made up of individual scenes, in truth those scenes are not individual at all, but part of an escalating internal and external cause-and-effect trajectory.
+Although your novel, memoir or screenplay is made up of individual scenes, in truth those scenes are not individual at all, but part of an escalating internal and external cause-and-effect trajectory.
 That means that each scene is made up of myriad layers, which means that each scene performs myriad tasks – from moving the subplots forward, to giving the reader insight into the protagonist and her evolving agenda, to upping the ante in terms of what’s at stake, to causing changes that will ripple throughout the novel.
 Wow, that’s a lot!
 How do you keep track of it?
 And how do you get it onto the page so that all those layers merge to create what reads as a seamless whole?
 That’s exactly what we’ll unravel, giving you a clear, concise and concrete method of making sure that every scene you write serves the story you’re telling.